eirrgang/gmxapi_graph_0_2/docs/workspec_schema_0_2.rst

 Data dimensionality and graph topology is unambiguous with minimal processing apart from the underlying deserialization.

-TODO:
+.. admonition:: TODO

     *Define the deterministic way to identify a work graph and its artifacts for persistence across interruptions and to avoid duplication of work.
 I.e. fingerprinting.*

 .. _grammar: